nandzz/Jump-SwiftUI-Coordinator/README.md

    var presenter: ContextPresenter<ProfilePaths>

     var body: some View {
-        ContextContent<ProfilePaths>(presenter) { emit in
+        ContextContent<ProfilePaths>(presenter) { dispatch in
-            // Use ContextContent to wrap your view passing the paths
+            // Use ContextContent to wrap your view passing the paths you created
             // to its generic type and initialising it with the presenter injected.
         }
     }